konker/py-lavaze-server/README.md

       denoted by either '<' or '>' respectively.
     - The third field is the marker number.

-e.g. To enter an estimate of "25m after marker 3" you would enter: "25 > 3"
+e.g. To enter an estimate of "25m after marker 3" you would enter:
+    25 > 3

-     To enter an estimate of "25m before marker 6" you would enter "25 < 6"
+To enter an estimate of "25m before marker 6" you would enter:
+    25 < 6

 *NOTE*: You do not need to manually switch the focus of the data entry text fields.
 Focus will automatically switch when you type a '<' or '>' character.